sofe1204/atm_program/README.md

-Simple python  bank ATM program
+Bank ATM program in python.